 When Kelly enters in the last scene when Peg is on the phone, we can see a microphone at the ceiling.

 Al: Yeah, this is a great little town.
 Neighborhood's burning down, no cops.
-Robberies every minue, no cops.
+Robberies every minute, no cops.
 I start my car, here comes the Bundy squad.

 Steve: (Looking through the booklet) Oh, these tests are brutal.
 Here's one they'll never get me on again: how many feet in advance do you have to signal before making a turn in a business or residential area?